gildor/kotlin-coroutines-retrofit/README.md

 ## How to use
-There is two suspending extensions:
+There are three suspending extensions:

 ### `.await()`